VirtuosoChris/YarnMachine/README.md

 https://yarnspinner.dev/

-This project is meant to be a standalone (non Unity, engine agnostic) C++ virtual machine that interprets the compiled Yarn script files.
+This project is meant to be a standalone (non Unity, engine agnostic) C++ virtual machine and dialogue player that interprets the compiled Yarn script files.

-The Github project for the original Yarn Spinner (which I'm entirely unaffiliated with) can be found here: https://github.com/YarnSpinnerTool/YarnSpinner
+The Github project for the original Yarn Spinner (not affiliated) can be found here: https://github.com/YarnSpinnerTool/YarnSpinner

 and an online sandbox to try the language can be found at: